 If an employer amends an employee’s contract without their consent or agreement then this will be a breach of contract and can also lead to claims such as constructive dismissal and/or unlawful deductions from wages if the employee has suffered loss as a result of the change.

 It is important to follow a fair process for changing terms and conditions of employment and ensure the employee is advised and offered their rights and kept informed to mitigate any risk of unfair dismissal claims to an Employment Tribunal.

-We can help you with changing terms & conditions
+How can we help you with changing terms & conditions?